 Passing out candy to trick-or-treaters is a favorite Halloween activity for many, but this tradition is far less enjoyable for our feline friends.
 With their excellent hearing, cats are particularly sensitive to loud or sudden noises.
 A night of continuous door knocking, doorbell ringing, and loud voices can be frightening for cats.
 Cats can be overwhelmed by a lot of people coming and going — especially while in costume.

 Cats are expert escape artists, and opening the door to trick-or-treaters provides an easy opportunity for them to bolt outside.
-If you plan to pass out treats, set up shop outside your front door to greet trick-or-treaters.
+If you plan to pass out candy, set up shop outside your front door to greet trick-or-treaters.
 This will keep you from opening and closing the door multiple times and will minimize the noise your cat will be exposed to.
 If you won't be home on Halloween night, set a candy bowl outside and tape a sign to your door instructing people not to knock.

 Keep Halloween candy in a safe place out of reach of your cat.
 There may be xylitol in Halloween candy, and this artificial sweetener is toxic to cats even in small doses.
 Candy wrappers and choking hazards like lollipop sticks also pose a danger to kitties.